plgagne/Game-Boy-Essentials/website/drafts/notes.md

 id: "notes"
 title: "Notes"
 ---
-# A Quick History of the DX and Deluxe Naming Scheme
-When the NES came out nationwide after its test release, two versions were available.
-First there was the Control Deck which came with two controllers and *Super Mario Bros.*.
-Second was the Deluxe Set which included a cornuccopia of accessories.
-You got R.O.B., *Gyromite*, a grey Zapper gun, *Duck Hunt*, and two controllers.
-This was Nintendo of America's first use of the word deluxe.
-Here, it denoted the *most expensive* version of their console.
-Note that it did not include *Super Mario Bros.*, which quickly made it unattractive to prospective buyers and was fairly quickly retired.

-The word stayed dormant with Nintendo until the 1998 release of *Tetris DX*.
-Here, the word is reduced to two letters and gains a new meaning.
-It now denotes an enhanced version.
-Other games soon followed, *The Legend of Zelda: Link's Awakening DX* and *R-Type DX*, always implying an improved colour version of a classic Game Boy title.
-The full unshortened word returns with *Super Mario Bros.
-Deluxe*, a new version of the original NES *Super Mario Bros.* chock-full of features.
-Perhaps there was an attempt at a differentiation between DX and Deluxe, with DX reserved for Game Boy games and Deluxe for TV console titles.
-We can't know for sure, since we have only one example.

-Nevertheless, both words stayed unused once again until more than a decade later, with the 2012 release of *Freakyforms Deluxe: Your Creations, Alive!* for 3DS.
-Using a similar golden sheen for the word Deluxe, the game is not a sequel of the original per se, since it includes everything from the first title.
-The word was used to denote an improved version of the original *Freakyforms*.

-The Wii U had two versions avaiable upon release: the Basic Set and the Deluxe Set, this being the last use of the word Deluxe by Nintendo to indicate the *most expensive* version of a console.
-The Deluxe Set's console was black and had a larger 32GB internal SSD, came with *Nintendo Land*, a gamepad charging stand, a console stand, and a 10% return on digital purchases for a year.
-Later sets including different packed-in games featured the Deluxe word, with the unfortunate *Mario Kart 8* Deluxe Set clashing with the later release of the seminal karting title.
-The Switch would later see the word Deluxe used for the *Monster Hunter Rise* Deluxe set, but I believe the set used this name due to the Deluxe Kit DLC for *Monster Hunter Rise* being included with the system's purchase.
-This closes the book on Nintendo using Deluxe for consoles.

-On the software front, *Kirby Triple Deluxe* once again used the word Deluxe to denote an improved version of an original title upon its release in 2014.
-We have a new era of Deluxe titles starting in 2017, with *Team Kirby Clash Deluxe*, *Mario Kart 8 Deluxe* and *Pokken Tournament DX*.
-The Pokémon Company seems to be enamored with the DX letters, using it with the aforementioned Pokken and *Pokémon Mystery Dungeon: Rescue Team DX* in 2020.
-We saw further Deluxe titles with *New Super Mario Bros.
-U Deluxe* and *Layton's Mystery Journey Deluxe Edition* in 2019, *Pikmin 3 Deluxe* in 2020 and *Kirby's Return to Dream Land Deluxe* in 2023.
-Of note, *Donkey Kong Contry: Tropical Freeze* in 2018 did not feature the Deluxe wording, even though it's a port of a Wii U title with added features, like all the other Switch Deluxe games.

-Digging through history, I think this nomenclature was defined all the way back with *Space Invaders Deluxe* in 1979, which released in Japan as *Space Invaders Part II*.
-Coupled with *Asteroids Deluxe* releasing a couple of years later, those two tiltes cemented the marketing idea of an improved version of a game called a deluxe version.
-Even though those two games can be seen as sequels, they both add features to the original gameplay and really embody this idea of a deluxe version of a game featuring new twists on an older game.

 # Pokemon Yellow
 the game is the lynchpin of the whole situation with the Gane Boy in the late 90s.
 Nintendo had abandoned Project Atlantis, it was too expensive and power-hungry, and had moved on to the Game Boy Color.
 In part, they skated where the puck was: their succesful competitors were not making overtly powerful consoles, they were making cheap little things.